blurymind/YarnClassic/README.md

 If you have an existing project thats using Yarn Spinner 1, we have a [tutorial on how to migrate your Yarn scripts](https://docs.yarnspinner.dev/getting-started/upgrading-yarn-scripts).

+To learn more, please join the friendly [Yarn Spinner Discord community](https://discord.gg/yarnspinner)!

 ---

 ![Build](https://github.com/YarnSpinnerTool/YarnEditor/workflows/Build/badge.svg)